toshikwa/slac.pytorch/README.md

 A PyTorch implementation of Stochastic Latent Actor-Critic[[1]](#references) for [DeepMind Control Suite](https://github.com/deepmind/dm_control).
 I tried to make it easy for readers to understand the algorithm.
 Please let me know if you have any questions.

 **UPDATE**
+- 2021.10.6
+    - Refactor codes to be compatible with original impl.
 - 2020.10.26
     - Refactor codes and speed up training.
 - 2020.8.28